usdoj/foia-api/docroot/modules/custom/foia_upload_xml/README.md

 RECOMMENDED MODULES
 -------------------

  * FOIA Migrate: Custom module in this codebase.
 When enabled, FOIA Migrate can be used to import and create Agencies and Agency Components that may be referenced in the migrations run during upload of a report file from this module.
+ * Queue UI (https://www.drupal.org/project/queue_ui): When enabled, users with the permission Administer queues can inspect items in a queue, remove leases on items in a queue, or clear a queue.

 INSTALLATION
 -------------